Through the Blue

 Kalavrita ski center, Greece

-A winter retreat with ski runs named after Greek Goddesses like Leto and Alkimini, Kalavrita is nestled in alpine prettiness just a 2-hour drive from Athens.
+A winter retreat with ski runs named after Greek Goddesses like Leto and Alkimini, Kalavrita is nestled in alpine prettiness a 2-hour drive from Athens.
 It also has plenty of family-friendly, off-slope attractions to offer.

-Skiing in Greece may raise some eyebrows, but its soaring peaks harbour a clutch of winter wonderlands that are arguably as attractive as its cult beach draws.
+The idea of skiing in Greece may raise some eyebrows, but its soaring peaks harbour a clutch of winter wonderlands that are arguably as attractive as its cult beach draws.
 If you’ve heard of one, it’s probably Arachova.
-Also known as the “winter Mykonos”, its apres-ski scene draws a glitzy Athenian following who swig cocktails to chase the cold away.
-Equally close to Athens is Kalavrita.
-A cozy mountain village offering child-friendly activities connected with its natural beauty, it’s a good alternative for late planners (like us) to otherwise overbooked Swiss or French Alp itineraries.
+Locally known as the “winter Mykonos”, an apres-ski scene draws glitzy Athenians who swig cocktails to chase the cold away.

 WHERE TO STAY WITH KIDS

 It’s always a good idea to stay close to main villages where supermarkets, cafes, tavernas and bakeries gather.
-In Kalavrita, more ideal perhaps, is slightly higher up in the restorative silence of the mountains where the pine-scented air is especially crisp, and valley view vistas leave you feeling a little lighter each morning.
+In Kalavrita, more ideal perhaps, is slightly higher up in the restorative silence of the mountains, where the pine-scented air is especially crisp, and valley view vistas leave you feeling a little lighter each morning.
 Thanasis’ chalet set in the slopes of Koklos is a 7-minute drive from the main village.
 Drawn to the light-filled, wood-panelled cabin, his cosy mountain hideaway wasn’t just exceedingly enchanting, it was complete.
 Right down to a fridge fully-stocked with milk, eggs, bread, and other breakfast essentials.

 Kalavrita Airbnb